rackerlabs/docs-developer-blog/_posts/2019-02-13-install-and-configure-Forms-and-Reports-for-high-availability-on-OEL.md

 ![]({% asset_path 2019-02-13-install-and-configure-Forms-and-Reports-for-high-availability-on-OEL/Picture1.png %})

-To accomplish this design, you need to perform the following tasks, which this blog covers in detail:
+To use this high-availability model, you need to perform the following tasks, which this blog covers in detail:

--	Prepare to install WebLogic Server version 12.2.1.3 on node1 and node2.
+-	Prepare to install WebLogic&reg; Server version 12.2.1.3 on the application nodes (node1 and node2).
--	Install JDK 1.8.
+-	Install JDK&reg; 1.8.
 -	Install WebLogic Server 12.2.1.3.
 -	Create database schemas by using the Repository Creation Utility (RCU).
--	Install Forms and Reports on node1 and node2.
+-	Install Oracle Forms and Reports on node1 and node2.
 -	Create and configure the Forms and Reports domain on node1.
 -	Conduct post-installation tasks on node1.
--	Use WLS Pack and unpack to join node2 to the clustered domain on node1.
+-	Use WebLogic `pack` and `unpack` commands to join node2 to the clustered domain on node1.
 -	Conduct post-installation tasks on node2.
 -	Configure Forms and Reports to use the HTTP server.